Administrative Policy: Academic

 A. Purpose

-To establish a Policy by which all medical students receive a Narrative Assessment of their performance whenever course structure provides for such assessment, in accordance with the Liaison Committee on Medical Education (LCME).
-LCME requires that “a narrative description of a medical student’s performance, including his or her non-cognitive achievement, is included as a component of the assessment in each required course and clerkship of the medical education program whenever teacher-student interaction permits this form of assessment.”
-(LCME Functions and Structure of a Medical School, effective March 2017, Element 9.5)
+To establish a Policy by which all students receive a Narrative Assessment of their performance whenever course structure provides for such assessment, in accordance with the Liaison Committee on Medical Education (LCME).
+LCME requires that “a medical school ensures that a narrative description of a medical student’s performance, including his or her non-cognitive achievement, is included as a component of the assessment in each required course and clerkship of the medical education program whenever teacher-student interaction permits this form of assessment.”
+(LCME Functions and Structure of a Medical School, effective May 2025, Element 9.5)

-The College of Medicine acknowledges that documented Narrative Assessment provides learners with essential feedback about their performance in a course of study – knowing what they have done well so that those behaviors can continue and knowing what they need to improve, which leads to academic and professional growth.
+The College of Medicine acknowledges that documented Narrative Assessment provides learners with essential feedback about their performance in a course of study – knowing what they have done well so that those behaviors can continue and knowing what they need to improve, leading to academic and professional growth.

 B. Scope